-2 Study area
+1.1 Study area

-The government school, which was selected for the study, is located at Mishref Area in a flat and homogeneous terrain region without any major local air pollution sources.
-This school is surrounded by Road 57 from the north, as shown in Figure 2 [4], which is considered a main street, and from the east there is another school under construction.
+The governmental school which was selected for the study is located at the Mishref area in flat and homogeneous terrain region without any major local air pollution sources.
+This school is surrounded by Road 57 from north as shown in Figure 2 (www.municipality) which is considered a main street and from the east there is another school under construction.
 From west and south there are minor streets.
 The school is surrounded by residential houses and other governmental schools.
-The schools are adjacent to each other in one lane and there are no school buses in the mornings or afternoons for students.
+The schools are adjacent to each other in one lane and there are no school buses at morning or afternoon for students.

-The school area is 18,000 m and has parking at the front of the school entrance gate.
+The school area is $18,000 \text{ m}^2$ and has a parking in the front of the school entrance gate.
 About 985 students attended this school for year 2005/2006 during the time of monitoring the air quality.

-Figure 2: Location of the governmental school at Mishref area.
+Figure 2: Location of the governmental school at the Mishref area.

-3 Methodology
+2 Methodology

-Air quality and weather data were recorded at sampling intervals of 5 minutes by the Kuwait Institute for Scientific Research (KISR) air monitoring station, as shown in Figure 3, for two weeks.
+Air quality and weather data were recorded at sampling intervals of 5 minutes by Kuwait Institute for Scientific Research (KISR) air monitoring station as shown in Figure 3 for two weeks.
 The measured data included the concentration of different pollutants such as carbon monoxide (CO), carbon dioxide (CO2), methane (CH4) and non-methane hydrocarbons, nitrogen oxides (NOx), nitrogen dioxide NO2, and suspended particulates (PM10).
 In addition, the measured data included wind speed, wind direction, solar radiation and ambient temperature.
-The monitoring station was parked in the Mishref area next to the governmental school entrance.
-A traffic counter was used to record the number of cars in the roads, as shown in Figure 4, next to the selected school for every 15 minutes throughout the study period.
+The monitoring station was parked in Mishref area next to the governmental school entrance.
+A traffic counter was used to record the number of cars in the roads as shown in Figure 4 next to the selected school for every 15 minutes throughout the study period.
 The measurements were taken in March 2006 including weekdays and weekend holidays.
-Statistical analysis of the recorded data was performed to establish whether there is any correlation between working days' variations in the levels of CO and the traffic frequency in the vicinity of the government school.
+Statistical analysis of the recorded data was performed to establish whether there is any correlation between working days' variations in the levels of CO and the traffic frequency in the vicinity of the governmental school.